Phuket Museums - Discover the History of Phuket

 (above) Lighting candles at Kathu shrine during the vegetarian festival.

 Phuket has way more history and culture than is obvious on the surface.
-A holiday at the beach in Phuket is nice, but I do recommend a little exploration, and the museums are a good place to start if anyone wants to do more than just eat and get sunburned... also something to do on a rainy day!
+A holiday at the beach in Phuket is nice, but I do recommend a little exploration, and temples or museums are a good place to start if anyone wants to do more than just eat and get sunburned... also something to do on a rainy day!

-Phuket Museums - Google Maps
+Phuket Museums - Location Map

 View Phuket Museums in a larger map